Prediction of wheel profile wear and crack growth - comparisons with measurements

-A model which can predict the surface crack length and crack depth in rails was developed in a previous study by the authors1.
-In the present study, this crack prediction model in combination with a wear prediction model is verified against wheel measurements.
-For a period of 15 months, the wheels of three units of a Stockholm commuter train were measured with respect to wear and crack development.
+A model which can predict the length of the surface crack and crack depth in rails was developed in a previous study by the authors B. Dirks, R. Enblom, A. Ekberg, M. Berg (2015) .
+In the present study, verification of this crack prediction model in combination with a wear prediction model was done against wheel measurements.
+For a period of 15 months, the wheels of three units of a Stockholm commuter train were measured with respect to wear and crack development for verification of the wheel life prediction tool.
 Vehicle-track dynamics simulations were used to calculate the forces and contact positions for the wear and crack prediction models.
 It can be concluded that the wear prediction model gives reasonable results, especially considering the large scatter in the wheel profile measurements.
-Although the crack prediction model had to be adjusted for the current wheel application, the results appear promising.
+Although the wheel life prediction tool could not be verified, since the crack prediction model had to be recalibrated for the current wheel application, the results appear promising.

 Place, publisher, year, edition, pages